Exogenesis: Perils of Rebirth: Development

 The game was successfully funded with a crowdfunding campaign on Kickstarter; its goal was $32,000, and by the end of the crowdfunding period, $56,288 had been pledged by backers.

 Kwan released a demo during the Kickstarter campaign with a length of 3–4 hours, containing about 80% of the first chapter.
-The game is going to be fully voiced by TeamFourStar, including voice actors who have worked on Dust: An Elysian Tail, DreadOut, The Journey Down, and Heroes of Newerth.
 In May 2014, a German demo was released.

-The game was originally set to be released in December 2014, but ended up getting delayed.
-It was initially developed with the visual novel engine Ren'Py, but was then ported to Unity in order to make PlayStation 3, PlayStation 4, PlayStation Vita, Wii U and iOS releases possible.
-A Nintendo 3DS port was planned, but would only be possible when Nintendo allows the use of Unity on the Nintendo 3DS.
+The game was originally set to be released in December 2014, but was delayed.
+It was initially developed with the visual novel engine Ren'Py, but was then ported to Unity in order to make console releases possible.
+As of August 2025, the last update from the developers was in December 2020.